Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 		 - Velocity is only a matter of perspective; slow and steady work may even get the work done faster.
 Immortality does these people a great service.
 	 - The View on Collapse
 		 - The Old Empire holds the burning world in its hands.
 That's an important symbol for them.
 Yes, galactic society is always collapsing, and yes that means the empire is always collapsing.
 The old empire is aware that they are infinitely declining forever.
 They call that acknowledging entropy, and they only worry about it day to day to the extent that doing so is part of their dayjob.
+	 - The Stereotype
+		 - Placid, but occasionally surprising.
 	 - The Rebellion (Commonwealth)

  - The Reformed Empire -